timing1337/kcp-ts/README.md

 packet headers which makes it incompatible with the [original KCP protocol][3].
 This implementation adds built-in support for that field.

+This fork allows user to "fake" the 0ms ping indicator by override the timestamp to 0

 ## Dependencies

 - [denque][1]